 - Coopamootoo KPL.
 WIP: Fearful Users' Privacy Intentions - An Empirical Investigation.
 In: 7th Workshop in Socio-Technical Aspects in Security and Trust.
-2017, Orlando, Florida: ACM.
-In Press.
+2017, Orlando, FL, USA: ACM.

 - Coopamootoo KPL, Gross T. Why Privacy is All But Forgotten - An Empirical Study of Privacy and Sharing Attitude.
 Proceedings on Privacy Enhancing Technologies (PoPETs) 2017, 2017(4), 39-60.

 - Coopamootoo KPL, Gross T, Pratama MFR.
 An Empirical Investigation of Security Fatigue - The Case of Password Choice after Solving a CAPTCHA.
 In: Learning from Authoritative Security Experiments Results (LASER).
 2017, Arlington, VA, USA.